General FAQ

 Be mindful of noise levels and public behavior

-Ask questions and observe before assuming
+Ask questions and observe before making assumptions

 Required cultural readings are included in the Student Handbook.